marykdb/maryk/core/documentation/filters.md

 ```

 ### GreaterThanEquals
-Checks if referenced value is greater than or equal to the given value.
+Checks if the referenced value is greater than or equal to the given value.

 Maryk YAML:
 ```yaml